 Content planning requires us to get a big picture of what we already have and to know what new content is needed.
 The book suggests doing an audit and creating an inventory of existing content.
 Then we move on to determine which content is unstructured or structured, and define the content format.

-The book provides a comprehensive list of classification schemes for grouping content, including audience, task, subject/topic, alphabet, geography, time, format and organization.
+There’s a comprehensive list of classification schemes in the book for grouping content, including audience, task, subject/topic, alphabet, geography, time, format and organization.
 Pros and cons of these schemes are discussed: overlapping category boundaries seem to be a common problem, and the subject/topic scheme is the recommended by the author.

 Labels assigned to the groups need to be clear, correct, consistent, and easily understood by the audience.
 This coincides with some of the suggestions made about link labeling in a recent article on information scent by the Nielsen Norman group.

 IA patterns can be used to organize the content groups.
 These include hierarchy, database, hierarchical+database, catalog and sub-sites etc.

 Once we’ve created a draft IA, we can usability test it to see how well it works.
 The book talks about using scenarios to give participants a better context, which is consistent with the video by the Nielsen Norman group on characteristics of an appropriate usability testing task.

 The book is an easy read and equips readers with the essentials of information architecture.
 It encompasses insights on people’s information seeking patterns, our mental model for categories, and tips and techniques for planning, grouping and labeling content.
 There’s a concise summary at the end of each chapter, which is convenient for readers to refresh what they’ve learned.

 - Learnings from Reading UX Strategy: How to Devise Innovative Digital Products that People Want